IBM/zowe-cli-cics-deploy-plugin/docs-internal/CLIReadme.md

 *   `--show-contents`  | `--sc` *(boolean)*

-	* List cics-deploy profiles and their contents.
-All profile details will be printed as part of command output.
+	* List cics\-deploy profiles and their contents\.
+All profile details will be printed as part of command output\.

 ### Examples

-   *-  List profiles of type cics-deploy:
+*  List profiles of type cics-deploy:

-* `          $  zowe profiles list cics-deploy-profiles `
+      * `$  zowe profiles list cics-deploy-profiles `

-   *-  List profiles of type cics-deploy and display their
+*  List profiles of type cics-deploy and display their
 contents:

-* `          $  zowe profiles list cics-deploy-profiles --sc`
+      * `$  zowe profiles list cics-deploy-profiles --sc`

 ## set-default | set<a name="module-set-default"></a>
 Set which profiles are loaded by default.